macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 100: July 10, 2019

+**Today's Progress**: #R5D100 The only way to become profficient in a language is to use it daily.
+5th round finished!
+That is 500 days of coding.
+Let's go for another one!.
+Today's practice: @ #Codewars:"sum_eq_n?", "Approximate e" #100DaysOfCode #javascript #React #freeCodeCamp #microverse #Ruby

+**Thoughts:** Rank 582 @ Codewars, 41838 @ Hackerrank 63415 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

+## Day 99: July 9, 2019

+**Today's Progress**: #R5D99 The streak continues.
+Finished 2 more coding challenges for microverse and started another project. #Ruby practice: @ #Codewars:"Return Two Highest Values in List", "Are the twins even?" #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 582 @ Codewars, 41838 @ Hackerrank 63415 @ Leetcode - 8 hours of study.
+Goals: Be the best a Microverse 2. finish React book, 3.
+Do the FCC projects, ongoing: update my CV.

 ## Day 98: July 8, 2019

 **Today's Progress**: #R5D98 Very productive day: finished 2 coding challenges for microverse and completed another project. #Ruby practice: @ #Codewars:"Grab Elements While...", "Cascading Subsets" #100DaysOfCode #javascript #React #freeCodeCamp #microverse